I Need a Drink! Why Do I Crave Alcohol?

 External triggers are people, places, things, and times of day that remind you of drinking opportunities.
 These high-risk situations are fairly predictable and more easily avoided than internal triggers.
 Let’s say you typically grab drinks with co-workers every Thursday after work.
 This situation has several specific external triggers you can learn to avoid:

-- the Place: Avoid going to the same bar or restaurant
+- Place: Avoid going to the same bar or restaurant

-- the Time: Choose a new after-work activity, like going to the gym
+- Time: Choose a new after-work activity, like going to the gym

 Internal Alcohol Craving Triggers